Here is who the bookies think will finish top male on Love Island 2023

-Love Island 2023: Latest odds, who is favourite to win Winter Love Island, Haris, Will, Kai Love Island odds
+Love Island 2023 odds: Who is Love Island favourite, Haris and Aaron Winter Love Island odds

 Here are the latest odds for on who will finish as the top male in Love Island 2023.